-This article includes discussion of heat stroke, atmospheric pyrexia, environmental hyperpyrexia, exertional heat illness, heat apoplexy, heat fever, heatstroke, ictus solaris, and sun stroke.
+This article includes discussion of heat stroke, atmospheric pyrexia, environmental hyperthermia, exertional heat illness, heat apoplexy, heat fever, heat-related illness, heatstroke, ictus solaris, and sun stroke.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 • Neurologic manifestations such as seizures and impairment of consciousness are the most prominent features of heat stroke when core body temperature exceeds 41°C.

 • Apart from exposure to excessive heat, several diseases and drugs predispose to heat stroke.

 • Rapid cooling by various measures is the most important part of management if temperature goes above 40°C.